-Squire House is a six bedroom replacement dwelling located within the Forest of Bowland Area of Outstanding Natural Beauty (AONB).
+Squire House is a six bedroom replacement dwelling located within the Forest of Bowland National Landscape.
 The house replaces a farmhouse which used to stand onsite, and is a modern twist on a traditional building form.

 The family home was designed specifically for the owner’s specific spatial requirements, and also as a ‘Zero Carbon’ house.
 The space and water heating is provided by solar panels and a wood chip boiler system.